Voigt transformations in retrospect: missed opportunities?

 Sometimes Woldemar Voigt, a German physicist, is considered as ``Relativity's forgotten figure'' \cite{I-1}.
 Although his contribution was not quite forgotten and cited ``by those who have taken the trouble to read the original literature'' \cite{I-2}, it is a matter of fact that this contribution had no influence at all on the development of special relativity.
 Therefore, in our opinion, it is more appropriate in this case to talk about missed opportunities in the sense of Dyson \cite{I-3}, than about forgotten contribution.

 Nearly two decades before the vigorous development of special relativity has started, in 1887 Woldemar Voigt published an article on the Doppler effect in which some fundamental principles underlying the relativity theory were anticipated.
-Namely, he was the first who used Einstein's second postulate (universal speed of light) and the restricted form of the first postulate (invariance of the wave equation when changing the inertial reference system) to show that the Doppler shift of frequency was incompatible with Newtonian absolute time and required a relative time identical with the Lorentz's local time introduced later.
+Name\-ly, he was the first who used Einstein's second postulate (universal speed of light) and the restricted form of the first postulate (invariance of the wave equation when changing the inertial reference system) to show that the Doppler shift of frequency was incompatible with Newtonian absolute time and required a relative time identical with the Lorentz's local time introduced later.

 The modern reader may wonder why this paper published by Voigt remained unnoticed and played no role in the emergence and development of special relativity.
-The simple answer is that we are reading too much in too little: what we see in Voigt's paper today is affected by our modern scientific background and it doesn't coincide with the readings of Voigt himself and his contemporaries.
+The simple answer is that we are reading too much in too little: what we see in Voigt's paper today is affected by our modern scientific knowledge and it doesn't coincide with the readings of Voigt himself and his contemporaries.
 Because it is in general true that a perception of the world by human beings, and of scientific papers in particular, depends on everybody's background shaped by historical circumstances.
 As put in words by English poet William Blake, in his idiosyncratic and provocative form, ``A fool sees not the same tree as the wise man sees''.